TheDesignPatterns/Dart/README.md

 Wow, thanks!
 So please just fork it and send me a pull request.

 #### You like it and/or want to clone it?
 Wow, thanks!
-So please just star it!
+So please just star it.

 ## References
 - [Design Patterns](https://en.wikipedia.org/wiki/Design_Patterns)